dherincx92/fpds/README.md

 ```

 ## What's New
-As of 06/05/2024, `v1.3.2` patches a bug that was caching attributes due to a misuse of a mutable default argument.
+As of 08/21/2024, `v1.4.0` data is returned as a generator, providing more flexibility
+for memory constrained devices.
+Users also have the ability to select specific
+pages of results with the `page` parameter.

 `fpds` now supports asynchronous requests!
 As of `v1.3.0`, users can instantiate
 the class as usual, but will now need to call the `process_records` method